-You can bridge both channels into one by simply connecting the Left Channel + speaker binding post to the Right Channel - speaker binding post by using a short 8 inch piece of wire.
+You can bridge both channels into one by simply connecting the Left Channel + speaker binding post to the Right Channel - speaker binding post by using a short 8 inch long piece of wire.
 The two binding posts that you left alone will be used to power the speaker.
+The two (L + R) input jacks must also be connected together with a Y-Cable so that signal enters both jacks.